 LXFree for Java is still being developed and tested.
 Please help by providing feedback on problems encountered using LXFree for Java.

-LXFree for Java is currently available for Windows and Linux (Ubuntu) with Oracle Java(tm) 1.7 or later installed.
+LXFree for Java is currently available for Windows and Linux (Ubuntu/Debian) with Java(tm) 1.8 or later installed.
+OpenJDK versions of the Java runtime are recommended and an installer is available for Windows that includes a runtime so nothing else is needed.
 LXFree for Java may also work with other versions of Linux or operating systems that support Java.

 Java(tm) is a programming language and software platform that allows the same application to run on different operating systems that was originally created by Sun Microsystems.
 Java is a trademark of Oracle Corporation and/or its affiliates.

-LXFree for Java uses the same LXFoundation technology as LXFree running on Macintosh OS-X but, it is a separate application.
+LXFree for Java uses the same LXFoundation technology as LXBeams and LXFree running on MacOS but, it is a separate application.

 LXFree for Java reads and saves ".lxxplot" files.
-There are some considerations when moving a file to and from LXFree and LXFree for Java.
+There are some considerations when moving a file from/to LXBeams/LXFree on MacOS to/from LXFree for Java.
 For compatability across operating systems, imported graphics are stored in JPEG or PNG format in lxxplot files.
 Fonts vary across operating systems and may change when moving a file from one to another.